 Take a look at your life, and focus, specifically, on your emotions.
 Are there times when you feel anger or rage?
 Is there someone you’re always complaining about?
 Does a relationship make you feel threatened, suffocated, or taken advantage of?
 Emotions are little flags, waving in the sky to get our attention and show us that something isn’t quite right in our lives.
 They are valuable clues about boundaries you may need to set.

-For introverts, who value the inner journey more than the outer one, this can be a difficult step, especially if you’re doing it for the first time.
+For introverts, who value the inner journey more than the outer one, communicating their boundaries to others can be a challenging step — especially if you’re doing it for the first time.
 So, here are some tips:

 - Boundaries sound like this: “If you… (for example, don’t pay rent on time again) “then I….” (for example, will ask you to move out).
 Keep it short and simple.